tyeborg/algorithms-quadtree-project/README.md

 ------------------------------------
 ```

-## Installation Steps
+## Installation
-1. Clone this repository by `git clone https://github.com/tyeborg/algorithms-quadtree-project.git`
+Clone this repository by `git clone https://github.com/tyeborg/algorithms-quadtree-project.git`.
-2. Change the working directory by 'cd code'
+  * Navigate to the `code` folder/change the working directory by entering the following in the command line: `cd code`.

-3. Run the program by 'python -u main.py`
+Ensure `main.py` is in the current directory as `./uk_glx_open_retail_points_v20_202104.csv` and execute `python -u main.py` to run the program.

 ## Languages & Tools Utilized